bergano65/azure-docs.ru-ru/articles/active-directory/develop/scenario-desktop-app-configuration.md

                     .AddJsonFile(path);
   Configuration = builder.Build();

-  // Read the auth and graph endpoint config SampleConfiguration config = new SampleConfiguration() {
+  // Read the auth and graph endpoint configuration SampleConfiguration config = new SampleConfiguration() {
    PublicClientApplicationOptions = new PublicClientApplicationOptions()